CDLUC3/uc3-ssm/README.md

   hostname: {!ENV: HOSTNAME !DEFAULT: localhost}
 ```

-4. Yaml Consolidation (optional)
+## Step 4.
+Yaml Consolidation (optional)

-_Utilize the same lookup keys for both production and stage_
+_It is now possible to utilize the same lookup keys for both production and stage_

 ```
 default: &default